Mk V

 The benefits of network synchronization are:

 The Mk V transmitter requires power from the ROV.
-Additionally, the user must provide access for the transmitter to the ROV network, and at the topside, access to the ROV network for the transceiver.
+Additionally, unless used in a Mk III duplex sync system, the user must provide access for the transmitter to the ROV network, and at the topside, access to the ROV network for the transceiver.
 Typically, this means an Ethernet switch with an open port is required in the ROV (example), and a network hub is required at the topside (example, example).
 The basic connectivity requirements for a network-enabled or network-synched system are shown here.

 When a Mk V transmitter is properly connected, it will click when the transducer is gently tapped with a fingernail or pencil, until it detects a Mk V receiver on the network.
-At that point it should switch to clicking once per second.
+At that point it should switch to clicking at a rate of 1 to 5 Hz, depending on acoustic connection to the receiver.

 A Mk V receiver communicates with the rest of the system via a power-over-Ethernet (PoE) connection.
 This cable can be up to 50 meters long depending on how well it carries the required DC power.
 Since the Mk V receiver needs to communicate with the transmitter via Ethernet, it is not possible to use the Mk V receiver with a serial or USB connection.